AndrewBMartin/pygurobi/README.md

 8, 1500.0
 9, 10610.9584725
 ```
+Here we got a list of variables representing softwood harvest volumes using `pg.get_variables_by_index_values`, and then passed them to `pg.sum_variables_by_index` to sum the variables by period.

 To demonstrate how much code PyGurobi can save you from writing, consider printing this same data using only the Gurobi Python API.
 ```python